camunda/camunda-platform-helm/charts/camunda-platform/README.md

 for Camunda Platform 8 components.

 - Keycloak is a dependency for Camunda Identity, and PostgreSQL is a dependency for Keycloak.
+- PostgreSQL is an optional dependency for Web Modeler.
 - Elasticsearch is a dependency for the Camunda Platform chart, which is used in Zeebe, Operate, Tasklist, and Optimize.

 The values for the dependencies Keycloak and PostgreSQL can be set in the same hierarchy: